About supplying to Queensland Government

 To supply to us, you may need to meet certain criteria.

-From 1 August 2019, all suppliers must meet the Ethical Supplier Threshold.
+All suppliers must meet the Ethical Supplier Threshold.

 Depending on your industry, you may also need certain qualifications, permits and insurance.
 Certain tenders require a minimum level of experience.